fahadttariq/linkedin-experiance/README.md

 # linkedin_Scrape_company_people's_experiance
 this selenium bot  will search for a company and it will scrape data for all of its people

-for each member it will scrape all of their experiences
+for each member it will scrape all of their experiences with job Title,Dates Employed and Employment Duration

 How to run